How to create a photo book or album fast

 3. Take advantage of our quick-create tools

 Our Autofill function allows you to create a book in seconds and is available for those creating on desktop and mobile devices.
 After you've uploaded your photos simply select the number of images you'd like per spread, select your page count and then click Autofill.
 Our smart technology will then populate your book according to your chosen settings and automatically select the best template for your images.
 Then, all that's left for you to do is to review and put the finishing touches on your project.

 For those who prefer to create from scratch, our Design Studio has a function that we refer to as "image slicing".
 This is available only when you're creating in Page Divider Mode.
 After uploading your images, choose to create using Page Divider Mode.
-Your images will appear at the bottom of your book.
-Next click to the right of any number of images in the strip at the bottom of your book, to assign them to a spread.
-You can add one to twelve images per page in most MILK formats.
+Your images will appear at the bottom of the screen, in your "timeline".
+Hover your mouse between any two images in your timeline to bring up the Slicing tool.
+Simply click to "slice" or divide them into spreads.
+You can add up to 24 images per spread in most MILK formats.
 From there, all that's left to do is select layouts and click to adjust the images within the frames.
 You'll be amazed how fast your book comes together when working this way.
 For more help using Page Divider Mode, watch our Design Studio tip videos.

 5. Ask for help.

 Visit our Knowledge Base or reach out to our customer service staff to get you over any humps that are causing you to procrastinate.
 You can also send an online version of your in-progress digital flipbook to friends via Facebook, Twitter or email.
 Ask for their honest opinion on your choices of photos, layouts, cover fabric and paper.
 You may naturally miss some details after staring at a screen for a long time, so getting someone with fresh eyes to scan any text for spelling or grammatical errors is a great help.

 Finally, don't be afraid to press print.